winahyu/deploy-Junos-lab/README.md

 Status:

-Using single playbook with the extra parameters to differentiate between deployment type, the selections are CREATE or DESTROY,
+Using a single playbook with the extra parameters to differentiate between deployment type, the selections are CREATE or DESTROY,

 ### other parameters :